NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 [1] "C:/Users/[username]/Documents/session4_maftools"
 ```

-If the working directory is not the session4_maftools directory, use the <code>setwd()</code> command to set this directory as the working directory (replace [username] with your NIH username):
+If the working directory is not the session4_maftools directory, use the <span style="color: blue">setwd()</span> command to set this directory as the working directory (replace [username] with your NIH username):

 **Mac:** <code style="color: blue">setwd("/Users/[username]/Documents/session4_maftools")</code>{% include code-snippet-copy.html %}
 **Windows:** <code style="color: blue">setwd("C:/Users/[username]/Documents/session4_maftools")</code>{% include code-snippet-copy.html %}

-Then run <code style="color: blue">getwd()</code> as before to make sure the working directory is now correct.
+Then run <span style="color: blue">getwd()</span> as before to make sure the working directory is now correct.

 We have extracted over 550 TCGA-LUAD (lung adenocarcinoma) whole exome sequencing (WES) samples using the public MAF file generated as a part of the TCGA MC3 project.
 A sample manifest file was used to extract data for primary tumor WES samples from the public MAF file.